syncfusion-content/maui-docs/MAUI/Calendar/overview.md

 # Overview of .NET MAUI Calendar (SfCalendar)

 The Syncfusion .NET MAUI Calendar (SfCalendar) is a lightweight calendar that allows user to easily select a single date, multiple dates, or a range of dates.
 It provides month, year, decade, and century view options to quickly navigate to the desired date.
-It supports minimum, maximum, and disabled dates to restrict date selection.
+It supports minimum, maximum, enable past dates and disabled dates to restrict date selection.

 ## Key features